-In April 2019, we held an inaugural court reporting roundtable, with over 30 attendees from the South West region coming to Bristol to meet the CEO of HMCTS, Susan Acland-Hood and regional heads of court operations.
+In April 2019, we held an inaugural court reporting roundtable, with attendees from across the South West region coming to Bristol to meet the CEO of HMCTS, Susan Acland-Hood and regional heads of court operations.

 In July 2019, the Society travelled to Sunderland’s Stadium of Light to discuss court reporting in the North East of England.

-In the autumn of 2019, two further court reporting roundtables took place in Birmingham and Cardiff gathering regional media representatives from the Midlands and Wales respectively.
-The Society is planning further events in Manchester and London, in conjunction with the Royal Courts of Justice, later in the year.
+In the autumn of 2019, two further court reporting roundtables took place in Birmingham, Cardiff and Manchester gathering regional media representatives from the Midlands, Wales and North West respectively.

 These events have been successful in providing an opportunity for regional court reporters to meet local court staff and executives to talk through any barriers faced by journalists in accessing magistrate and crown courts.

 Media guidance on court reporting

 The Society has been actively involved in efforts to streamline the HMCTS media guidelines issued to court staff.
 While distributed to HMCTS staff, this document is a useful aid to journalists seeking clarification on what they are entitled to access and do in a courtroom.
 The guidance was initially published in October 2018 with an updated version published in March 2020 and officially launched at an event hosted by HMCTS, the Society of Editors and the News Media Association at the Old Bailey in London.
 Photos from the event, which also saw a roundtable discussion of court reporting with legal commentator Joshua Rozenberg, can be found below.
 (Credit: HM Courts and Tribunal Service).